Health Effects of Chlorine in Drinking Water

 water.
 Chlorination destroys all animal and microbial life, leaving no trace of

 itself afterwards".
-This statement reflected opinion accepted until recent years
+This statement reflected opinion accepted until recent

-are common in water supplies throughout the
+compounds are common in water supplies throughout the

 These